isgroup/wikileaks-spyfiles4-customers/README.md

 Well this is not the case, our prices are more or less aligned to the others and we could have saved some money with a better licensing management.
 For example we spent €247'800 for a FinSpy + 5 targets + 5 mobile targets + 6 agents while the Netherlands KLPD got the same product + 5 targets + 5 mobile targets + 2 agents for barely €202'200.
 Is €45'600 the price for 4 agents?
 Why do we need so many people to operate this product?

 ## Products VS Volume
 There is a clear winner, FinSpy, with a subtotal of more 60 Million Euro, followed by FinSpy Mobile, that places itself a little above the 27 Million Euro mark.
-A sigh that the Mobile is a trending market.
+A sign that the Mobile is a trending market.
 Another consideration is that Training is dead, with an overall amount of only €12'960.

 Product|Volume
 ---|---: